Gary Cunningham already has his PhD. His higher-yet education begins this week.

 McGuire was perhaps more candid:

-McGuire, dressed in a coat of many Marquette colors - red, orange, yellows, blue - threw an arm around Phelps, who was clad in sheepskin coat and huge cowboy hat.
+McGuire, dressed in a coat of many Marquette colors - red, orange, yellow, blue - threw an arm around Phelps, who was clad in sheepskin coat and huge cowboy hat.